niuers/Machine-Learning-System-Design/README.md

     * The patterns are constantly changing
 1. Enterprise applications might have stricter accuracy requirements but less latency requirements.

+##
+1. The most successful approach to ML production I’ve seen in the industry is iterative and incremental development.
+2.

 # References
 1. Designing Machine Learning Systems, Chip Huyen